 How to Keep a Healthy and Balanced Body

-However, even if we eat the proper food and pay close attention to our diet, it is most likely that we will still not be able to eat and absorb the Recommended Daily Amount (RDA) of minerals and vitamins in a day.
+However, even if we eat the proper food and pay close attention to our dietary intake, it is most likely that we will still not be able to eat and absorb the Recommended Daily Amount (RDA) of minerals and vitamins in a day.
 One of the prevailing reasons for this is the modern-day style of agriculture and food processing.
 As such, you will need to consume a huge amount of food and a variety of exercises to keep a healthy and balanced body.
 However, through mineral and vitamin supplements, you can get ahead of this and stay in the picture of health.

 Difference Between Vitamins and Minerals

 Both vitamins and minerals are nutritional elements that are important for our bodies to stay healthy, fit and to function normally.
-However, they have different biological functions, chemical compositions and nutritional value.
+However, they have different biological functions, chemical compositions, and nutritional value.

 Which Is Essential for Your Body?

 The primary difference between vitamin and minerals is that all vitamins are important to the body, but not all minerals are essential.
 We can get vitamins from all types of foods, most especially in fruits, vegetables, and herbs, which is why it is advisable to include both in our daily meals.
 Minerals, on the other hand, are found in soil and water and are easily obtained when we include fish, meat, dark leafy vegetables, and dairy products and drinks into our diet plans.